Comparative Convergence Analysis of Nonlinear AMLI-cycle Multigrid: Numerical Experiments

+where $| v |_1$ is the standard semi-norm of the Sobolev space $H^1(\Omega)$.
+Therefore, the constant $c$ in the two-grid convergence estimates \eqref{TG identity} - \eqref{TG constant} can be estimated by

+It is reasonable to assume that between two successive levels the aggregates are quasi-uniform.
+Hence $h_{k-1}/h_k \leq c_4$ where $c_4$ is a constant independent on the levels.
+Aggregation algorithms that can ensure quasi-uniformity can be found, for example, in \cite{BrezinaVanekVassilevski2012}.

+This implies that $c \leq c_1c_3c_4^2$ and does not depend on the mesh size, which shows the uniform convergence of two-grid UA-AMG method.
+According to Theorems~\ref{thm:ns_uniform_n} and \ref{thm:uniform_n}, we can expect that when $n$ is sufficiently large, the UA-AMG method with the nonlinear AMLI-cycle MG method converges uniformly.
+In fact, for model problem~\eqref{eqn:pde_model}, $n=2$~is sufficient and gives uniformly convergent results.

 The results are shown in Table~\ref{tab:AMLI_vs_V_UA}.
-We can see that if we use V-cycle MG for UA-AMG, the number of iterations depends strongly on the size of the problem.
-If we use one iteration of the nonlinear PCG to define the coarse level solver, the performance of $\hat{B}_k[\cdot]$ and $\tilde{B}_k[\cdot]$ still depends on the size of the problem, but the number of iterations grows much slower.
-If we use two iterations, both $\hat{B}_k[\cdot]$ and $\tilde{B}_k[\cdot]$ exhibit uniform convergence.
+We set the maximum size of the aggregates to be $9$.
+We can see that if we use the V-cycle MG for UA-AMG, the number of iterations depends strongly on the size of the problem.
+If we use one iteration of the nonlinear PCG to define the coarse level solver, the performance of $\hat{B}_k[\cdot]$ and of $\tilde{B}_k[\cdot]$ each still depends on the size of the problem, but the number of iterations grows considerably less quickly.
+If we use $n=2$ iterations, $\hat{B}_k[\cdot]$ and $\tilde{B}_k[\cdot]$ each exhibits uniform convergence.

-The last experiments demonstrate the potential of the nonlinear AMLI-cycle MG methods in cases when the constructed hierarchy of interpolation matrices is not energy stable.
-In many cases it is straightforward to come up with simple (e.g., block--diagonal) interpolation matrices which however lead to V-cycle MG that generally has level--dependent convergence.
-The nonlinear AMLI-cycle can be used in such instances to substantially improve the convergence (cf., e.g., \cite{Lashuk.I;Vassilevski.P2008}).
+The last experiments demonstrate the potential of the nonlinear AMLI-cycle MG methods in cases where the constructed hierarchy of the interpolation matrices is not energy stable.
+In many cases, it is straightforward to come up with simple (e.g., block--diagonal) interpolation matrices.
+However, these lead to a V-cycle MG that generally has level--dependent convergence.
+The nonlinear AMLI-cycle can be used in such instances to substantially improve convergence (cf., e.g., \cite{Lashuk.I;Vassilevski.P2008}).